KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

 ## Vertex skinning implementation

-Users of existing rendering libraries will hardly ever have to manually process the vertex skinning data contained in a glTF asset: the actual skinning computations usually take place in the vertex shader, which is a low-level implementation detail of the respective library.
-However, knowing how the vertex skinning data is supposed to be processed may help to create proper, valid models with vertex skinning.
-So this section will give a short summary of how the vertex skinning is applied, using some pseudocode and examples in GLSL.
+This section will give a short summary of how the vertex skinning is applied, using some pseudocode and examples in GLSL.
+Skinning computations usually take place in a vertex shader.

 ### The joint matrices